 - 12 oz. rigatoni pasta

-- Add oil and garlic to a dutch oven or large pot and stir for 2 minutes or until garlic is fragrant.
+- Add oil and garlic to a dutch oven or large pot and sauté for 2 minutes or until garlic is fragrant.

-- Then, strain the liquid from the cans of tomatoes and add just the tomatoes, milk and vodka to the pot and stir to combine; last, stir in the parsley, salt and red pepper flakes, place a lid on top and simmer sauce for 15 minutes.
+- Then, strain the liquid from the cans of tomatoes and add just the tomatoes, milk, half and half (or cream), and vodka to the pot and stir to combine; last, stir in the parsley, salt and red pepper flakes, place a lid on top and simmer sauce for 15 minutes.

 - While sauce is simmering, cook the pasta in a separate saucepan.

 - Once the sauce is done, slowly add in the cheese and stir until it's melted.
 Then, use an immersion blender to blend the sauce until it's smooth.
 Alternatively, you can pour the sauce into a blender and blend it up that way.

 - Pour sauce back into the dutch oven, then add the cooked pasta and stir to combine.
 Add extra parmesan cheese and/or red pepper flakes to taste.